nikitarevenco/dotfiles/README.md

 ![e command being used](https://github.com/user-attachments/assets/f5d79c60-b839-4395-ac5c-3df3fb03092e)

+- `w`: spawns a wezterm window with working directory same as current
 - `n`: open `nvim`
 - `r`: sends all of its arguments to the trash
+- `i`: runs a one-off command in a folder without `cd`ing into it

 You can most others in the [`doskeys.cmd`](https://github.com/nikitarevenco/dotfiles/blob/main/doskeys.cmd) file (doskeys are like `alias` in bash).
-For more complicated commands, they can be found in the `scripts/` folder (e.g. the `t` command which is in `t.lua` as we have to use clink to integrate zoxide with cmd.exe since zoxide does not provide official support)
+For more complicated commands, they can be found in the `scripts/` folder (e.g. the `t` command which is in `t.lua` as we have to use clink to integrate zoxide with cmd.exe since zoxide does not provide official support).

+Scripts starting with `_` do not correspond to any command in particular but rather change behaviour of the terminal (e.g. highlight a specific pattern)

 ### Quick Setup